samuelhbne/vpn-launchpad/README.md

 ## Connect to the VPN server via Shadowsocks from mobile devices:
-"vlp build" and "vlp status" both print a QR code after building VPN server successfully.
-Simply scan this QR code from Shadowsocks compatible mobile apps (Shadowsocks for Android, Shadowrocket for iOS etc.) will gives you a new connection entry named VLP-SS.
+Both "vlp build" and "vlp status --all" print QR code as well as the shadowsocks URI.
+Scanning this QR code from Shadowsocks compatible mobile apps (Shadowsocks for Android, Shadowrocket for iOS etc.) will gives you a new connection entry named VLP-shadowsocks.
 Connect and Enjoy please.
 ![QR code example](https://github.com/samuelhbne/vpn-launchpad/blob/master/images/qr.png)

 All credits to [qrcode-terminal](https://www.npmjs.com/package/qrcode-terminal)